codingwithharoon/unicodeNEW/README.md

-Main Plugin File name is : unicode-bijoy-converter
+Main Plugin present in folder name : unicode-bijoy-converter

 all other files or folders are just for helping purpose